 In accordance with s.76 EGPA parents may withdraw their child from all religious instruction by notifying the principal in writing.

 Please note: These reviews do not represent a Department of Education and Training endorsement or approval of the program's religious content.
-The purpose of the reviews is to provide guidance to state schools as to whether the program complies with departmental policies, procedures and applicable law.
+The purpose of the reviews is to:

 This page was last reviewed on 19 Dec 2017 at 01:14PM